PrimeTimeTran/next-blog/data/blog/ruby-lambda.md

 ---
+draft: false
+date: '2022-10-24'
 title: 'How to create a closure in Ruby'
-date: '2022-10-24'
-tags: ['Ruby']
-draft: false
+tags: ['functional programming', 'programming fundamentals', 'Ruby']
 summary: 'How to create a function which has access to variables defined outside its block scope'
-layout: PostSimple
 bibliography: references-data.bib
 canonicalUrl:
 ---